2i2c-org/2i2c-org.github.io/content/blog/2026/why-upgrade/index.md

 This isn't the case quite yet for helm v3, as it's still supported, but it's much better to do this work earlier than wait.

+If you encounter a bug in a popular open source software, often you can just 'wait' for it to be fixed.
+But this isn't just about time - someone somewhere has to put in the *effort* of getting it fixed, filing helpful upstream bug reports, and testing to make sure it works.
+This is an example of 2i2c continuing to contribute this *effort* upstream wherever we can.
 ## Acknowledgements

 - Thanks to [NASA VEDA](../../../collaborators/nasa-veda/) for collaborating deeply with us on infrastructure questions like this.